Home ยป CSS: Styling the Web

 }

-1. Use External Stylesheets: Keeps code clean and reusable.
+1. Use External Stylesheets: Keep code clean and reuse able.

-2. Follow Naming Conventions: Use meaningful class and ID names (e.g., .navbar).
+2. Follow Naming Conventions: Give good class and id names like .navbar.

 Future of CSS